Research

 Summary

 She also studies press freedom and journalism practice in East Africa.
-She has conducted fieldwork in Rwanda, Uganda and Kenya and served as a Fulbright scholar in Rwanda during the 2018-19 academic year.
+She has conducted fieldwork in Rwanda, Uganda and Kenya, and much of that work has culminated in her book, Press Freedom and the (Crooked) Path Toward Democracy: Lessons from Journalists in East Africa.
+She served as a Fulbright scholar in Rwanda during the 2018-19 academic year.

 Select Publications